abinpanil/Chat-Dapp-blockchain/README.md

 - Connect MetaMask to the network (e.g., local testnet or specified network).

 ### 3. Use Test Accounts
-Use the provided test accounts to interact with the application.
+Use test accounts to interact with the application.

 ### 4. Run the Application